tetris245/ULTRAbc/README.md

 * New commands:
   - mbsroom to give infos about MBS wheels of fortune in current chat room
   - timeleft (target) to reveal remaining time on current timer locks
-  - xstatus (add-on) to display status of main settings for other add-ons (available options: bcar, bcr, bctw, ebch, mbs)
+  - xstatus (add-on) to display status of main settings for other add-ons Available options: bcar for BCAR, bcr for BC Responsive, bctw for BCTweaks, ebch for EBCH, mbs for MBS, thm for Themed
 * Removed the apart status commands for other add-ons
 * Updated the bg2 command and the updateBackground function